 You can see below a few examples from local local authorities on their contribution to SDG implementation

 If you would like to submit a Voluntary Local Review report developed by your city/region/province, please, send a pdf version to email@example.com with the Subject: Voluntary Local Review from [Add the name of the city/region/province and country].
+Reports can be submitted by representatives of subnational governments.
+If your report is not written in one of the 6 official UN languages (English, Arabic, Russian, Chinese, French, Spanish), we request that you submit an executive summary with the main messages in English in addition to your VLR report.
 Submissions are reviewed on a regular basis.

 |Report Name||Year||Language||Link||Place of Implementation||Government||Level||Country|